sabinadams/dewey/.github/docs/core-concepts/error-handling.md

     * Tracks error state with `error` and `isHandlingError` flags
     * Can be configured with default categories/severities and callbacks for local error handling

-3. **`ToastService`**: A singleton service that manages error notifications.
+3. **`useToast` Hook**: A hook for displaying non-error notifications to users.
-    * Queues errors to prevent overwhelming the user
+    * Provides a `showToast` function to display messages
-    * Shows appropriate toast styles based on error severity
+    * Supports different severity levels: 'info', 'success', 'warning', 'error'
-    * Handles toast duration based on severity
+    * Should be used for non-error notifications (e.g., success messages, info messages)
-    * Provides action buttons for critical errors
+    * Should NOT be used for actual errors - use `useErrorHandler` instead

 4. **`ErrorBoundary` Component**: A top-level component that acts as a final safety net.
     * Catches uncaught exceptions bubbling up from components